amin-jafarpour/IoT-mesh/README.md

 - A grasp of assembly and different processor architectures such as x86 and ARM.
 - A general knowledge of distributed computing.
 - Access to generic IoT generic devices such as a raspberry Pi or an ESP32.
+- Deep understanding of C and procedural programming.